AreaFiftyLAN/lancie-api/README.md

 5. Right click the `Application` class (`src -> main -> java -> ch.wisv.areafiftylan`) and choose `Run`.
 Terminate the process (you don't have to wait for it to finish starting).
 Now go to the Run/Debug Configuration window `Run -> Edit Configurations` choose the `Spring Boot` configuration called `Application`.
 Enable the dev profile for this configuration by entering `dev` in the `Active Profiles` box.

 ### Run from terminal
-After this, it is also possible to start the API directly from the terminal, ommitting the IDE.
+It is also possible to start the API directly from the terminal, completely ommitting the IDE.
 This can be done by running the `./gradlew bootRunDev` command.

 ## Deploy
 If you want to run the API on your server, you probably don't want to run it from the IDE.